philsinatra/IDM232/docs/assignments/assignment-alpha.md

 ## Submitting the Assignment

-Submit the following items in [Drexel Blackboard](https://learn.dcollege.net/) under **Alpha**:
+Submit the following items in [Drexel Blackboard](https://learn.dcollege.net/) under **Alpha** - Assignment Submission:

 1. A link to your self hosted prototype page.
 From this page, I can fully engage the project and have access to all supplementary pages and functions.
-1. A link to your GitHub repository containing the code for your project.
+1. A link to your GitHub repository (i.e. "idm232-abc123") containing the code for your project.

 **Late submissions receive zero points.**